 As a psychotherapist I have worked with many clients with eating disorder.

-There are four common types of eating distress.
+There are four common types of eating disorder.

 This type of eating disorder is characterised by the reduction of body weight by not eating.

 It is the most dangerous eating disorder in that unless it is reversed, the person is in danger of starving himself or herself to death.

 In this eating disorder, the person binge eats, then ‘purges’, by vomiting.

 This eating disorder is very distressing for the person, and their family, and can lead to long-term health problems like the depletion of tooth enamel.